LucasSuota/TO-DO-LIST/README.md

-A simple to do list using Js
+A simple to do list using Js and Bootstrap